Find flights

 Premium economy on Air Premia

-Premium Economy on Air Premia (previously known as Premia 42) is a great pick, and better than quite a bit of the competition.
-These are the usual premium economy recliners — think domestic first class within the United States rather than a pod seat that converts to a bed — that make a big difference if you’re looking for a bit more comfort than economy.
+Wide Premium on Air Premia (previously known as Premium Economy and before that as Premia 42) is a great pick, and better than quite a bit of the competition.
+These are the usual premium economy recliners with at least 42 inches of pitch.
+Think domestic first class within the United States rather than a pod seat that converts to a bed.
+They make a big difference if you’re looking for more comfort than economy.

-You’ll also get a small amenity kit with hand cream, lip balm and an oil mist for your face.
+You also get an amenity kit that varies by route.
+Flights from Korea include a Huxley-branded kit with sunscreen, hand cream and a toothbrush set, while flights from the U.S. provide an Aromatica-branded kit with hand cream, hair tonic, lip balm and a toothbrush set.
 Meals are basically similar to economy, but you do have extra drink options, including alcohol.

 In-flight food, drinks and duty-free on Air Premia